Summary: With a well-planned eBook marketing strategy, you can begin generating qualified leads. So, how does one get started? Read on to learn more.

 1. Start with pre-orders

 A pre-order is simply an advance listing of your eBook at major retailers.
-Authors who list their eBooks for pre-order will sell more books, period.
+Authors who list their eBooks in advance will sell more books, period.
 Pre-orders enable more effective advanced marketing results.
 When pre-orders are live, authors can start marketing their eBooks up to 12 months before release, even before they have finished writing them, by making a call-to-action part of their message.
 If you are like most writers, you can already tease your readers on social media about your work-in-progress.
 By including a pre-order link, you can capture their order the instant you command their attention and interest.

 2. Create a private email list